 Restoration is a major undertaking.
 Beyond the painstaking care essential to preserve and stabilize historical structures, restoration includes lots of research and planning to return relics to a known or assumed state with as much integrity as possible.

 When the Historic Royal Palaces (HRP) in the United Kingdom began its undertaking to restore The Great Pagoda, Kew, it faced some monumental challenges.
 Several key design elements from the original building had been lost to history, and replacing them quickly proved challenging in terms of cost, logistics and design.
-Yet by bringing the technologies and expertise of 3D Systems On Demand Manufacturing to this project, this effort was made not only manageable, but efficient.
+Yet by bringing the technologies and expertise of 3D Systems to this project, this effort was made not only manageable, but efficient.

 A UNESCO World Heritage Site